Voices of our Executive Coaches

 What did you learn about yourself from the Diploma?

 The thing about coaching is you watch yourself changing, and then you watch the client changing, within a couple of sessions.
-For me, as a Coach ‘student’, for lack of a better word, I was getting mesmerised by the whole process, meanwhile my own client was getting mesmerised by the whole process.
+For me, as a Coach ‘student’, for lack of a better word, I was getting mesmerised by the whole process, meanwhile, my own client was getting mesmerised by the whole process.
 It’s one of those experiences where “Okay, it works.
 Hang on, it ACTUALLY works.
 Wait a minute!”.
 So, I need to document how it works, and I think I had more questions at the end than I had at the beginning.

 When it comes to that point where you realise that this is actually profound, the scientist in me is like, “wait a minute, let me go back and exactly understand how this works”.
 That’s when you start asking more questions.

 One of the reasons why I’m very committed to doing this on an ongoing basis is that learning process that you go through.
-It just shows you how as a human being, we’re complete, whole, capable, resourceful, and we’re able to get on with it - it’s true.
+It just shows you how as human beings, we’re complete, whole, capable, resourceful, and we’re able to get on with it - it’s true.
 It’s very restoring to me to know that that is true about human beings, that in the right environment and with the right awareness, I am able to find my way.
 Just give me the right resources, which is all about awareness in coaching.

 How have you used the learning from the Diploma?